 Changing careers is a serious business.
 You need to know what’s involved before you decide to set up your own VA business and part with any money.

 Q. Does the trainer have a written complaints procedure in place which is publicly displayed?

 A. Yes.
 My complaints procedure is on the Legal Policies page of this website and my Munro Courses website too (this is where all my courses live).
 Links to both Legal Policy pages can be found at the bottom of each website.

 Q. Does the trainer recognise intellectual property law and not encourage plagiarising marketing materials or software etc?

 A. All the content in my training course is my intellectual property.
 I definitely do not share, nor do I condone sharing intellectual property or software that belongs to someone else without their permission.

 Q. Does the trainer demonstrate #CollaborationNotCompetition in their business?

 A. I hope that being asked to contribute to the SVA guide on how to choose a VA trainer shows that I believe in collaborating with other figures in my industry.
-I am also one of the judges of the UK VA Awards, speak on panels at the annual PA Show, and run a huge global Facebook group providing free advice and resources to anyone considering setting up their own VA business.
+I recently stepped down as one of the judges of the UK VA Awards, have spoken on panels at the annual PA Show, and I run a huge global Facebook group providing free advice and resources to anyone considering setting up their own VA business.

 Q. Does the trainer understand the legal responsibilities of running a business – including Distance Selling Regulations, PECR, GDPR, MLR, employment law, contract law and reasons for/against being a limited company?